 Check out tips from an insider: Dr. Fariba Alamdari, TEDxSeattle 2017 speaker.
 For more insights, visit our Tips from Past Speakers page.

-Before you fill in the form below and upload your content, please make sure you’re ready to include the following:
+Before you submit you content, please make sure you’re ready to include the following:

 ✔ A complete narrative-style, first draft that communicates your idea worth spreading.

-✔ Availability for Pitch Day on May 19th.
+✔ Confirm your availability for Pitch Day on May 19th.

-✔ Any links that provide examples of you speaking or documents that provide additional background for you or your idea.
+✔ Any links that provide examples of you speaking, or documents providing additional background for you or your idea.

 ✔ Contact information.